TL;DR

 The Hybrid Approach: Best of Both Worlds

-The most successful lifters in 2026 aren't choosing between AI and human coaching—they're using both strategically.
+The most consistent lifters in 2026 aren't choosing strictly between an app and a human coach—they're using both strategically.

-Use AI for day-to-day programming and tracking.
-Apps like Kenso handle the consistent work of progressive overload, session logging, and performance analysis.
-This frees up your mental energy for the actual training.
+Use an app for day-to-day programming and tracking.
+Kenso handles the consistent work of progressive overload, session logging, and performance review, which frees up your mental energy for the actual training.

 Bring in human expertise for periodic check-ins.
-Monthly or quarterly sessions with a qualified trainer can address form issues, program adjustments, and goal setting that AI cannot handle.
+Monthly or quarterly sessions with a qualified trainer can address form issues, program adjustments, and goal setting that software cannot handle.

-This hybrid model gives you the consistency of AI coaching at a fraction of the cost of full-time personal training, while still accessing human expertise when you need it most.
+This hybrid model gives you the consistency of an app at a fraction of the cost of full-time personal training, while still accessing human expertise when you need it most.

 Virtual Personal Trainers: The Middle Ground

-Several platforms now offer "virtual personal training" that combines AI programming with human oversight.
+Several platforms now offer "virtual personal training" that combines app-based programming with human oversight.
 These services typically cost $30-80/month and include:

 - Video form checks and feedback